|

 about heat budgets, depending on the instructors requirements.

-inquiry lesson is found in the student section of WOW under the title: "Investigating Heat Budgets
+The student inquiry lesson is found in the student section of WOW under the title:

 Outcomes

-how latent heat stored in and released from a lake can affect local
+- Consider how latent heat stored in and released from a lake can affect local weather conditions.

 Keywords